bitcoinjs/bitcoinjs-lib/README.md

 ## Can I trust this code?
 > Don't trust.
 Verify.

-We recommend every user of this library and the [bitcoinjs](https://github.com/bitcoinjs) ecosystem to audit and verify any underlying code for its validity and suitability.
+We recommend every user of this library and the [bitcoinjs](https://github.com/bitcoinjs) ecosystem audit and verify any underlying code for its validity and suitability.

 Mistakes and bugs happen, but with your help in resolving and reporting [issues](https://github.com/bitcoinjs/bitcoinjs-lib/issues), together we can produce open source software that is: